devinit/di-pdfs/readme.md

 This project structure is based on [lerna](https://github.com/lerna/lerna).
 The API & frontend are different packages with in the same repo.

 I chose this structure coz i dont expect this to blow up into a very large code base.
 Keep things together maybe an advantage.
-In case the codebase gets too large, It will relatively easy to split the packages into independet repos.
+In case the codebase gets too large, It will be relatively easy to split the packages into independet repos.

 Goals